Kiss Dust Pictures Inc. is a Vancouver, BC production company formed in 2009 to produce feature films.

 The world does not need another cautionary tale.
 The world needs stories that paint a future we want to move in to.
 Sometimes getting to an appealing future means taking a clear, deep look at Right Now – and reframing things a little.
 Kiss Dust Pictures tells stories as films that explore these ideas.
 Stories of all kinds and with all kinds of people.
 So we can get there together … and have fun along the way.

-Writer/Director, Sara McIntyre, is a graduate of Women in the Director’s Chair, and an instructor of story structure and acting techniques at Seacoast Studios in West Vancouver.
+Director/ Writer/ Story Editor, Sara McIntyre, is a graduate of Women in the Director’s Chair, the Praxis Story Editor Internship, and an instructor of story structure and acting techniques at Seacoast Studios in West Vancouver.

-Sara’s creative career has been a patchwork assembly of followed opportunities and education that has culminated in a broad knowledge base of human psychology, leadership, storytelling, and strategic communication.
-Stops along the way have included co-producing the Alibi Unplugged Script Reading Series; serving as President of Women in Film & Television Vancouver; casting award winning films and a TV series; coaching creative professionals; new media journalism; and producing a handful of short and independent media projects.
+Sara’s creative career has been a patchwork assembly of industry-focused education and synchronistic opportunities that have culminated in a broad knowledge base of human psychology and spirit, leadership, storytelling, and strategic communication.
+Stops along the way have included co-producing the Alibi Unplugged Script Reading Series; serving as President of Women in Film & Television Vancouver; casting award winning films (The Delicate Art of Parking) and a TV series (Point Blank); coaching creative professionals; new media journalism; and producing a handful of short and independent media projects.